tnichols217/notes/EBME 105/2 - Design.md

 ### Implementation

 #### Prototype

-- Completely remove ALL ambbiguity
+- Completely remove ALL ambiguity and realize all plans
+- Try it out to find out if it works or not
+- Moves from theory into real world practice

 ### Verification